aosmith16/practice-repo/practice_pull_requests_own_repo.md

 Pull requests are simplest when making a pull request to your own repository.
 The first step is to make a new branch.
-If you have no collaborators or if all collaborators work via pull requests you generally won’t need to worry about things on the repo changing while you’re working (these are called “upstream changes”).
+If you have no collaborators or if all collaborators work via pull requests you generally won’t need to worry about things on the repository changing while you’re working (these are called “upstream changes”).
 This makes the process a little more streamlined.

 If using RStudio you can make a new branch within the RStudio Git pane.
 You can also do this on GitHub (if you do this on GitHub remember to